jin-raii/Opencue-Render-Farm-Setup-in-Windows/README.md

 -->

 ## To Run Opencue on a Host Machine

-We do the same proccess for seting up RQD, PYCUE, PYOUTLINE and CUESUBMIT but when i tried submitting job i got this error "Render command not found" and below is the link to the solution. (in my case it worked) \
+We go through the same process just like above for seting up RQD, PYCUE, PYOUTLINE and CUESUBMIT but when i tried submitting job i got this error "Render command not found" and below is the link to the solution. (in my case it worked) \
 https://github.com/AcademySoftwareFoundation/OpenCue/issues/1349

 ## "mayabatch.exe" Error Link